OpenClaw Telegram Setup: BotFather, Token, and allowFrom Config (2026)

 Before starting:

-- OpenClaw installed and gateway running - If you need a server, see [How I Finally Got OpenClaw Running 24/7: 200 in free credit)
+- OpenClaw installed and gateway running - If you need a server, see How I Finally Got OpenClaw Running 24/7: $6/Month on DigitalOcean.
+Use this referral link for $200 in free credit.

 - A Telegram account - Requires a phone number